New England: Social activities and music

 Acadian and Québécois culture are included in music and dance in much of rural New England, particularly Maine.
 Contra dancing and country square dancing are popular throughout New England, usually backed by live Irish, Acadian or other folk music.
 Fife and drum corps are common, especially in southern New England and more specifically Connecticut, with music of mostly Celtic, English, and local origin.
 New England leads the U.S. in ice cream consumption per capita.
 Candlepin bowling is essentially confined to New England, where it was invented in the 19th century.

 New England was an important center of American classical music for some time.
 The First New England School of composers was active between 1770 and 1820, and the Second New England School about a century later.
 Prominent modernist composers also come from the region, including Charles Ives and John Adams.
 Boston is the site of the New England Conservatory, Boston Conservatory at Berklee, and the Boston Symphony Orchestra.

-In popular music, the region has produced Donna Summer, JoJo, New Edition, Bobby Brown, Bel Biv Devoe, Passion Pit, MGMT, Meghan Trainor, New Kids on the Block, Rachel Platten and John Mayer.
-In rock music, the region has produced Rob Zombie, Aerosmith, The Modern Lovers, Phish, the Pixies, The Cars, The J. Geils Band, The Mighty Mighty Bosstones, Grace Potter, GG Allin, The Dresden Dolls, Dinosaur Jr., the Dropkick Murphys and Boston.
+In popular music, the region has produced Donna Summer, JoJo, New Edition, Bobby Brown, Bel Biv Devoe, Passion Pit, MGMT, Meghan Trainor, New Kids on the Block, Rachel Platten, Clairo, Noah Kahan, Amy Allen and John Mayer.
+In rock music, the region has produced Rob Zombie, Aerosmith, Extreme, the Modern Lovers, Phish, the Pixies, the Cars, the J. Geils Band, the Mighty Mighty Bosstones, Grace Potter, GG Allin, the Dresden Dolls, Dinosaur Jr., the Dropkick Murphys and Boston.
 Quincy, Massachusetts, native Dick Dale helped popularize surf rock.
-Hip hop acts hailing from New England include Gang Starr.
+Hip hop acts hailing from New England include Gang Starr, Apathy, Mr. Lif and Akrobatik.